New York University — Psychology, B.A.

 PSYCH-UA 1 — Intro to PsychologyC

 Must earn C or better to declare the major.
-AP Psych 4/5 = credit.
+AP Psychology score of 4 or 5 earns this credit automatically.

 Step 2 — Statistics (pick 1)